-SHAREHOLDER FEES (fees paid directly from your investment) Investor Shares Institutional Shares Sales Charge (Load) Imposed on Purchases: None None Purchase Fee: None None Exchange Fee: None None Redemption Fee: 1 None None ANNUAL FUND OPERATING EXPENSES 2 (expenses deducted from the Fund's assets) Investment Management Expenses: 0.23% 0.23% Administrative and Other Expenses: 0.15% 0.07% Total Annual Fund Operating Expenses (Total Expense Ratio): 0.38% 0.30%
+SHAREHOLDER FEES (fees paid directly from your investment) Investor Shares Institutional Shares Sales Charge (Load) Imposed on Purchases: None None Purchase Fee:1 (maximum) 0.10% 0.10% Exchange Fee: None None Redemption Fee: 2 None None ANNUAL FUND OPERATING EXPENSES 3 (expenses deducted from the Fund's assets) Investment Management Expenses: 0.29% 0.29% Administrative and Other Expenses: 0.21% 0.11% Total Annual Fund Operating Expenses: 0.50% 0.40%

-- 1 The Fund may charge a 1.00% redemption fee on Shares redeemed by any Shareholder within 90 days from the Business Day on which the Shares were issued.
+- 1 The Fund may charge a 0.10% transaction fee on purchases of Shares to offset the higher costs of trading securities.
+The transaction fee ensures that these higher costs are borne by the investors making the transaction and not by the Shareholders already in the Fund.
+All fees are paid directly to the Fund itself, unlike a sales load, which normally ends up in the pockets of the sponsor, advisor, or sales representative.
+Without transaction fees, the Fund would have trouble tracking its Index. - 2 The Fund may charge a 1.00% redemption fee on Shares redeemed by any Shareholder within 90 days from the Business Day on which the Shares were issued.
 The fee is withheld from redemption proceeds and retained by the Fund.
-Shares held for 90 Days or more are not subject to the 1% fee. - 2 All percentages are expressed as a percentage of the average Net Asset Value of the Fund.
+Shares held for 90 days or more are not subject to the 1% fee. - 3 All percentages are expressed as a percentage of the average Net Asset Value of the Fund.
 All annual fund-operating expenses are paid by the Fund.

 The Fund is bearing its proportion of the Company's organisational expenses (including those relating to the preparation and printing of this Supplement, the listing of the Shares on the Official List and trading on the Main Market of the Irish Stock Exchange and professional advisor fees), which will initially be borne by the Manager.
-However, the Company may reimburse the Manager for these organisational expenses over such period as may be determined by the Directors in consultation with the Manager.
+However, the Company may reimburse the Manager these organisational expenses over such period as may be determined by the Directors in consultation with the Manager.
 It is estimated that such organisational expenses will amount to \$18,200.